LudoInSpace/LudoInSpace.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my personal website !
+Welcome to my personal website!

 I am a Postdoc at EPFL, in the laboratory of [Prof. Le Boudec](https://people.epfl.ch/jean-yves.leboudec), and I am currently working on the deterministic performance analysis of [time-sensitive networking (TSN)](https://1.ieee802.org/tsn/) using the [network-calculus framework](https://en.wikipedia.org/wiki/Network_calculus).